diehlpk/diehlpk.github.io/cv/index.md

 ##### Mini-symposia organized

-1. Modeling and Simulation for Complex Material Behavior, 14th U.S. National Congress on Computational Mechanics ([link](http://14.usnccm.org/MS402))
+1. Modeling and Simulation for Complex Material Behavior, 14th U.S. National Congress on Computational Mechanics
 2. Peridynamic Theory and Multiscale Methods for Complex Material Behavior, 14th World Congress on Computational Mechanics
 3. Peridynamic Theory and Multiscale Methods for Complex Material Behavior, 16th National Congress on Computational Mechanics
 4. Nonlocal Models in Mathematics and Computation, 3rd Annual Meetingof the SIAM Texas-Louisiana Section
-5. Peridynamic Theory and Multiscale Methods for Complex Material Behavior, 15th World Congress on Computational Mechanics (WCCM XV).
+5. Peridynamic Theory and Multiscale Methods for Complex Material Behavior, 15th World Congress on Computational Mechanics (WCCM XV)
 6. Recent Developments in Peridynamics Modeling, 19th U.S. National Congress on Theoretical and Applied Mechanics
 7. Peridynamic Theory and Multiscale Methods for Complex Material Behavior, 9th GACM Colloquium on Computational Mechanics
 8. Theoretical and Computational Aspects of Nonlocal Operator, 7th Annual Meeting of SIAM Central States Section
-9. Nonlocal Models in Mathematics and Computation, 5th Annual Meeting of the SIAM Texas-Louisiana Section, 2022
+9. Nonlocal Models in Mathematics and Computation, 5th Annual Meeting of the SIAM Texas-Louisiana Section
-10. Recent Developments in Peridynamics Modeling, 17th U.S. National Congress on Computational Mechanics.
+10. Recent Developments in Peridynamics Modeling, 17th U.S. National Congress on Computational Mechanics
+11. Nonlocal Modeling, Analysis, and Computation, 10th International Congress on Industrial and Applied Mathematics

 ##### Workshops organized